-Penang likes a variety when it comes to street food, the cultured city remains high up on the street food index in the region thanks to the unique blend of traditions and its diverse culture.
-The complexity of its local dishes has distinct influence from its rich heritage of Chinese, Malay, Indian and Peranakans flavors.
+Penang likes a variety when it comes to street food, the cultured city remains high on the street food index in the region thanks to the unique blend of traditions and its diverse culture.
+The complexity of its local dishes has a distinct influence from its rich heritage of Chinese, Malay, Indian and Peranakans flavors.

-George Town – the city’s capital award as a UNESCO World Heritage Site for its unique architectural, cultural and townscape.
+George Town – the city’s capital awarded as a UNESCO World Heritage Site for its unique architectural, cultural and townscape.
 With direct flights from neighbouring capitals, Penang is a popular weekend escape for city dwellers looking for to slow down and indulge in affordable eats and cultural scenes.

 Penang is inexpensive by Southeast Asian standards and is popular among culture seekers and foodies on their quarterly food-pilgrimage

 Scroll to section:What Do Locals Eat Street Food Map

 What do locals eat and what is it called?

 If you’re new to Penang/Malaysian food, try not to get caught up in what’s “best.”
 Quality is generally good and options are plenty, you will not find many locals in an overcrowded stall.
 Food portions are small and usually made in small batches, 1-3 plates at a time.
 And the best part?
 At $1.50 – $3.00 for each portion, you’ll be spoilt for choice.

 Similar variants are found in other parts of Malaysia and Singapore, Penang’s version often sports a more generous flavor, and is enjoyed by locals from breakfasts at 7 am to after-hour suppers at 3 am.
 Hokkien Mee is a hot, spicy, sweet and savoury bowl of prawn broth in a bowl of noodles topped with generous amounts of garnishes, pork ribs, braised eggs, and more.